May 11, 2015. Posted by Brandy Wood.

-Reservations: Please call WBGO Travel & Events at 1-973-624-8880 x269 or email@example.com.
+Reservations: Please call WBGO Travel & Events at 1-973-624-8882 or firstname.lastname@example.org.
 A $500 deposit is requested upon booking.
 Check payable to WBGO/Newark Public Radio, Attn: Travel & Events, 54 Park Place, Newark, NJ 07102, or by credit card.
-Full payment will be due November 21.
+Full payment will be due November 20.

 Please note there is a 14 day advance notice of cancellation in order to receive a full refund, less a $125 fee per room, non-refundable.

 Cancellations within 14 days will result in a forfeiture of one night’s stay.